begoodorbelucky/TormentasDeNovembro/README.md

 ### About Us

 Tormentas de Novembro is a Brazilian podcast discussing sea-faring histories and mysteries.
-This website is the premier port of call for any martime enthusiasts to listen to this riveting podcast.
-We will dive into the depths of captivationg conversation, unravel maritime mysteries, and set sail into the open ocean of nautical history.
+This website is the premier port of call for any maritime enthusiasts to listen to this riveting podcast.
+We will dive into the depths of captivating conversation, unravel maritime mysteries, and set sail into the open ocean of nautical history.
 Join us for an immersive journey into uncharted waters.

 ## Contents